AbigailSwigert/capstone-2/UPER.md

 </h2>

 * Decide on a name for the game
-* Create characters for the date-able sims
+* Create characters to be the player's companions in each game area
 * Create class diagrams for game
-* Write out overarching storylines for each character
+* Write out overarching storylines for each game area
-* Write introductory interactions for all sims
+* Write introductory interactions for all NPCs
-* Write interactions for each sim
+* Write storylines for each day played in each game area
 * Create a logo
-* Create images of each sim
+* Create images of each NPC
 * Create landing page for game
 *